Jey-Cee/ioBroker.net-tools/README.md

 Remark: This feature is limited to the subnet of the ioBroker host.

+### Add manual devices

+If you add a device manually, you can leave the MAC empty, the adapter will try to obtain it.
+There is a 50% chance that this automatic lookup will fail and the devices can not be added.
+In this case you have to enter the MAC.

 ### Pings configured IP addresses

 Pings specified IP addresses in defined interval and monitors the results. (alive, rps, time)